Agile Modeling to deal with Changing Requirements

 Step 4 - Draft the backbone of the "Goal-Driven SOA"

-Step 5 and 6 - Describe use case and service behaviours that have to be plugged into the SOA backbone
+Step 5 and 6 - Describe use case and service behaviours that have to be plugged onto the SOA backbone

 Read more

-Enterprise Architectures : Six Patterns for Aligning IT with the Objectives of your Business Architecture
+Agile Enterprise Architectures : Six Patterns for Aligning IT with Changing Business Objectives

-Patterns for succeeding with the Business / IT System Agility using Enterprise Architecture Methodologies such as TOGAF's ADM
+Patterns for succeeding with the Business / IT System Agility using TOGAF's ADM

-Along the enterprise architecture transformation processes such as TOGAF's ADM, in order to prevent agility issues while adapting IT to changes, business and IT structures of the Enterprise Architecture Framework are to be rendered flexible as well as traceable in order to guarantee a coherent evolution in face of changes of the business requirements.
+Along the enterprise architecture transformation processes using TOGAF's ADM, in order to avoid agility issues while adapting IT to changes, business and IT structures of the Enterprise Architecture Framework are to be rendered flexible as well as traceable in order to guarantee a coherent evolution in face of changes of the business requirements.

-Two groups of engineering patterns help to achieve these objectives.
+Two groups of patterns may help to achieve these objectives.

 Read more